 These mighty micro-influencers are not only more relevant to your target audience, but as your trainers and instructors, they also have a vested personal interest in sharing enthusiastically about your club on their social networks — and if they don’t, they should.

-Building Bodies and Brands
+Building bodies and brands

 Trainers or instructors who aspire to high levels of success know that building their reputation online is the foundation of creating a personal brand.
 Although organic word of mouth can help, establishing their expertise and effectiveness by sharing success stories on their own accounts will fast-track the process.

 Not only will creating social media evangelists increase online awareness, it can also act as both a new business driver and member retention tool.
-What better way to prove people should be working with you than to show it firsthand?
+What better way to prove people should be working with you than to show it first hand?
 What better way to keep a client coming back than to show them just how far they’ve come?

 Above all, empowering the members of your team to build their own brand through social media comes full circle to benefit you as an owner.